jaydenlimjunkit/ASG2/README.md

 ### Existing Features
 - Search bar
--- hdhdh
+-- Search among our products
 - Image slider
+-- Showcase images of product(game)
+- Sign up
+-- Create an account where the details will be sent to the database(restdb)
 - Log in
-- Sign up
+-- Use data from database to log users in
 - Local storage(cart)
+-- Store products into cart where users can see final price

 ### Features Left To Implement